 A monochrome take on north African-inspired, ethnic pattern, the ‘Fez’ hand-woven jute rug from BoConcept has textural appeal in spades.
 The fringe and tactile, artisanal finish lend authenticity and informality while the chic, smoky brown and charcoal palette make this rug an eclectic addition to any smart, neutral scheme.
 The rug measures 170 x 240cm and costs £729.

 Reminiscent of an Indian block print, this colourful, tasselled, wool and cotton dhurrie rug by Mahout Lifestyle and now available through Telescope Style is an eye-catching addition to any interior scheme.
-Hand-woven in Rajasthan, ‘Namoonon’ in shades of green starts from £395 for a 120 x 180cm rug and comes in two larger standard sizes as well as bespoke dimensions.
-It’s worth checking out the website because myriad similarly-inspired designs are available and customers can choose their preferred colour palette.
+Hand-woven in Rajasthan, ‘Namoonon’ in shades of green starts from £375 for a 120 x 180cm rug and comes in a larger standard size as well as bespoke dimensions.

 English Country Garden